-Nevertheless, the events in 1912 were still important in terms of equality in sports.
-This is still a very topical question, as women were awarded 30 percent fewer medals compared to men at the 2012 Olympics in London.
-And even if the events in swimming belong to the ones with the most even distribution of men and women, there are also differences that are difficult to justify (e.g. that women swim 800 meters compared to the men’s 1,500 meters at the Olympics).
+The events in 1912 were still important in terms of equality in sports.
+This is still a very topical issue, as in the 2012 London Olympics, women were awarded 30 percent fewer medals compared to men.
+And even if swimming events tend to have the most even distribution of men and women, there are also differences that are difficult to justify (i.e., that women swim 800 meters compared to the men’s 1,500 meters at the Olympics).
 In the world championships, both genders swim both distances.

-Differences between Olympic gold medalists in 100 meters freestyle
+Differences between Olympic gold medalists in 100m freestyle